[Mr Nigel Evans in the Chair]

 I am afraid that I will not give way.
 As I was saying, that comes on top of the existing UK-Israel tech hub at our embassy in Tel Aviv—the first country ever to establish a tech hub at an embassy.
 That kind of co-operation, as the hon.
 Member for Strangford and others have said, will not only help our trade; it will have a real effect on our nation’s health.

 I have very little time left, Mr Evans, so I will just say something briefly on the subject of arms, which was mentioned, including the specific case of sniper rifles.
 Only four licences were granted last year for targeting equipment: two were temporary licences for demonstration purposes; one was to return an item to its Israeli manufacturer after tests in the UK; and one was for laser illuminators for end use by the Israeli Prime Minister’s Office.
 On the subject of sniper rifles, the UK has not licensed the export of sniper rifles to the Israeli defence forces.
-We have granted only two licenses in the last decade for a total of six sniper rifles and magazines, and they were for an Israeli defence company to test ammunition on its own firing range.
+We have granted only two licences in the last decade for a total of six sniper rifles and magazines, and they were for an Israeli defence company to test ammunition on its own firing range.

 With that, I will cease.